wargenng/sendlog/README.md

 [x] - Allow users to edits climb information
 [x] - Allow users to delete their climbs
-[x] - After Climb Submission a session will Automatically be Created [ ] - Make users profile public and viewable to other people [ ] - Create verified users (enter new locations, enter new grade levels, etc.)
-[ ] - Create Session or add to existing Session (default to any session that is already made that day) [ ] - Friends list
+[x] - After Climb Submission a session will Automatically be Created [x] - Make users profile public and viewable to other people [ ] - Create Session or add to existing Session (default to any session that is already made that day) [ ] - Friends list
-[ ] - Add users to database
 [ ] - Add in a user profile section for preferences
 [ ] - Goals tab
 [ ] - Multiple types of Goals (general, climbs, etc.)